Why Should You Never Overlook Having Balcony Railing Inspections?

 Termite poop is also a telltale sign of termite presence, but how do you know it’s termite poop?
 Termite droppings look like pellets that seem like dark marks or a dark powder from afar.
 Some people say frass looks like wood shavings or sawdust.

 Termites leave their droppings in the tunnels they make while chewing through the wood.
-Frass is barely a millimetre long and is hard to spot.
+Frass is barely a millimeter long and is hard to spot.
 However, termites will push all the frass out at their nest’s entrance.
 Look through your attic and wood around your home for frass or suspicious-looking sawdust to see if you have termites.

 6. Mud Tunnels